September 9, 2023

-Editor’s Note: A version of this feature story will appear in our 2022 South Dakota Festival of Books guide, produced by South Dakota Magazine.
-Watch SDBookFest.com for more information about authors coming to our 20th annual Festival, September 23-25 in Brookings!
+NOTE: A version of this story appears in our 2023 South Dakota Festival of Books guide, produced by South Dakota Magazine.

 Learn more about humanities programming in South Dakota by signing up for SDHC e-Updates!